Jeimer Candelario Player Props: Nationals vs. Phillies

 Phillies Pitching Rankings

-- The Phillies' 4.19 team ERA ranks 15th among all MLB pitching staffs.
+- The Phillies' 4.15 team ERA ranks 15th across all MLB pitching staffs.

-- The Phillies give up the ninth-fewest home runs in baseball (84 total, 1.1 per game).
+- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (85 total, one per game).

-- In his last outing on Saturday against the New York Mets, the left-hander tossed five innings, allowing three earned runs while surrendering five hits.
+- In his last appearance on Sunday, the righty threw 5 1/3 innings against the New York Mets, allowing five earned runs while surrendering nine hits.

-- In three games this season, the 26-year-old has amassed an ERA of 4.05, with 9.5 strikeouts per nine innings.
-Opponents are hitting .220 against him.

 © 2023 Data Skrive.
 All rights reserved.